 John Lynch is a seasoned litigator who has successfully handled trials and appeals across a range of industries in state, federal, and bankruptcy courts throughout the country.
+He is also licensed as a Non-Public arbitrator with FINRA’s Dispute Resolution Services.
 Prior to joining Rogge Dunn Group, PC, John was a shareholder at a mid-size firm in Dallas, where he specialized in business litigation and creditor’s rights.

 A four-time Texas Rising Star and a member of the 2015 Dallas Association of Young Lawyers’ Leadership Class, John is an emerging leader in the Dallas legal industry.
 In law school, he served as Chief Deputy in the SMU Civil Clinic and as the American Bar Association’s Janet Steiger Fellow in Consumer Protection and Antitrust Law.

 A proud native of the Pacific Northwest, John also happens to be the son and grandson of Texans, with roots in the state stretching back to the 1850s.
 He has lived in Seattle, Dallas, Washington, D.C., Austin, Rome, Italy, and Oaxaca, Mexico.
 Married and a father of three, John enjoys running, reading about history and politics, and doing projects around his 1923 Craftsman home.